mhwlng/fip-elite/README.md

 Use the left rotary encoder to show another card on various tabs or zoom into the galaxy map.

-Use S1 to display the menu.
+Press the S1 button to display the menu.

 You can also control ONE Flight Instrument Panel with a HOTAS 4-way hat switch with pushbutton.